bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 ### The CLI Code

-Because the CLI app is just a wrapper around the ES 6 module, and because Commands.js is quite light-weight, the code for the entire CLI app is contained in just one file!
+Because the CLI app is just a wrapper around the ES 6 module, and because Commands.js is quite lightweight, the code for the entire CLI app is contained in just one file!

 If you're curious to see the code, you'll find it in `bin/cli.mjs` [on GitHub](https://github.com/bartificer/linkify/blob/master/bin/cli.mjs).